dlteif/CS585-final-project/README.md

 <br/>
 <br/>

+**Perceptually, it appears that Wiener Deconvolution gives the sharpest results, though with some artifacts.
+DeblurGANv2 is much worse, but with fewer artifacts (though it does add some color in innapropriate places), while Blind Deconvolution is worst.**

 Wiener Deconvolution performs the best with respect to sharpness but causes more visible artifacts especially rings and darker colors that can be reduced by proper hyperparameter tuning.
 Below are the different outputs as a result of varying hyperparameters:
 ![image](https://user-images.githubusercontent.com/57039745/116219972-35e32900-a71a-11eb-87e7-7ab3f1453028.png)